Reserved political positions: Romania

+Romanian ethnic minority parties have to nominally pass a lower threshold (5% of the votes needed to win a seat in the lower chamber, calculated by dividing the number of votes of parties, alliances and independent candidates that passed the threshold by the amount of seats that they won).
+Thus the threshold is below 0.01% and these seats are effectively reserved for the strongest party of each minority.
+The only cases where a minority have not reached the threshold are the Union of Croats of Romania in 1992 and 1996 (represented since then), the General Union of the Associations of the Hutsul Ethnicity in 1996 and 2000 and the Union of the Czechs of Romania in 2000 (usually represented as part of the Democratic Union of Slovaks and Czechs of Romania and additionally as their own group, Forum of Czechs in Romania, since 2024).

 Slovenia

 The National Assembly of Slovenia has 88 members elected by party-list proportional representation.
 Another two seats are elected by the Italian and Hungarian ethnic minorities using the Borda count.

 United Kingdom

 Political parties are permitted to restrict the selection of their candidates in constituencies to a specific gender under the Sex Discrimination (Election Candidates) Act 2002; to date, only the Labour Party utilises the law.

 The UK also reserves 26 seats in the House of Lords for Church of England bishops, who together are known as the Lords Spiritual.

+Additionally, there are five 'protected' constituencies in the House of Commons: one for the Northern Isles, one for the Outer Hebrides, one for Anglesey and two for the Isle of Wight.

+The First Minister and Deputy First Minister of Northern Ireland are nominated by the largest party of the largest designation (Unionist, Nationalist and "Other") and the largest party of the second largest designation with the largest party in general nominating the First Minister and the other party nominating the Deputy First Minister.

 Asia

 Bangladesh

 50 seats out of 350 in the Parliament are reserved for women.

 China

 China's National People's Congress (NPC) includes special delegations for the military of China (the single largest NPC delegation (≈9%)) and Taiwan (a region it claims but does not control).
 55 minority ethnic groups are recognized in China and each has as at least one delegate, though they belong to normal region delegations.
 Additionally, from 1954 to 1974, the NPC included a special delegation specifically for Overseas Chinese who returned to China.